-For FY2022, the AC met once with the IA without the presence of the Management.
-The AC is of the opinion that RSM is adequately resourced with qualified personnel to discharge its responsibilities.
-The AC has reviewed the internal audit reports based on the controls in place and is satisfied that the internal audit function has been (i) adequately resourced, (ii) staffed by suitably qualified and experienced professionals with the relevant experiences and has the appropriate standing within the Group; and (iii) conducted in accordance with the standards set by professional bodies.
+For FY2023, the AC met once with the IA without the presence of the Management.
+The AC is of the opinion that RSM is independent, effective and adequately resourced with qualified personnel to discharge its responsibilities.
+The AC has reviewed the internal audit reports based on the controls in place and is satisfied that the internal audit function has been (i) adequately resourced, (ii) staffed by suitably qualified and experienced professionals with relevant experiences and have appropriate standing within the Group, and (iii) conducted in accordance with the standards set by professional bodies.
+RSM has provided a confirmation of their independence to the AC.